FHOOEAIST/xes-model/README.md

 ## FAQ

-If you have any questions, please checkout our <insert FAQ link here if using maven site, otherwise write a small FAQ section here>.
+If you have any questions, please checkout our [FAQ](https://fhooeaist.github.io/xes-model/faq.html) section.

 ## Contributing